AlexeiVartoumian/cloudcomputingcoursework/readme.md

 # Cloud Computing Coursework

-excercise for end to end automation that deploys, configures and tests an API hosted on GCP.
+excercise for end to end automation that deploys, configures and tests an API hosted on GCP via github actions.

 ![alt text](/assets/cloudcomputingcoursework.png)